Skip to content

 export class TimeOfDayCondition extends AbstractCondition {

-static TYPE = 'is_time_of_day';
+static readonly TYPE = 'is_time_of_day';

-async execute(context: ExecutionContext): Promise<ExecutionResult<boolean>> {
+execute(context: ExecutionContext): ExecutionResult<boolean> {

-const targetPeriod = this.params.get('period').getValue(context);
+const targetPeriod = this.params.get('period')?.getValue(context);

 const currentHour = context.state.systemTime.getHours();